JacksonBates/blog/_posts/2020-04-26-create-react-app-overrides.md

 In trying to speed up one of the inherited sites I maintain at work, I aimed to do the reasonably simple task of chunking CSS in a Create React App.

-It was became clear quite quickly that the stylesheet for AntD was all being loaded at once, and fixing this is supposed to be quite easy, according to AntD's documentation.
+It became clear quite quickly that the stylesheet for AntD was all being loaded at once, and fixing this is supposed to be quite easy, according to AntD's documentation.

 In theory, AntD uses ES6 tree-shaking to only load the required CSS, when configured correctly.
-Normally this is handled with a webpack plugin, [babel-plugin-import](https://github.com/ant-design/babel-plugin-import), but obviously this is complicated a little by Create React App, which abstracts away the Webpack config.
+Normally this is handled with a webpack plugin, [babel-plugin-import](https://github.com/ant-design/babel-plugin-import), but obviously this is complicated a little by Create React App, which abstracts away the webpack config.

 AntD recommend using react-app-rewired and customize-cra in their [Advanced Guide](https://ant.design/docs/react/use-with-create-react-app#Advanced-Guides).